 - Precise Pangolin 12.04 LTS, until April 2015

-The official Xubuntu documentation, also shipped with Xubuntu, is available for supported releases at docs.xubuntu.org.
+The official Xubuntu documentation is available for supported releases at docs.xubuntu.org.
+The documentation is also shipped with every release of Xubuntu.

-Also visit our Frequently Asked Questions, available for Xubuntu 11.10 (Oneiric) and onward.
+Also visit our Frequently Asked Questions, available for Xubuntu 11.10 and onward.

 Internet Relay Chat